ShaoXiangChien/Eric-s-portfolio/README.md

 # Eric's-portfolio
-Hi, these is my portfolio!
+Hi, this is my portfolio!